Lecrapouille/zipper/README.md

 zipper.close(); // Now Unzipper unzipper("ziptest.zip") can work
 ```

 After `close()` you can reopen the zip archive with `open()` without arguments.
 You can pass the same arguments than seen previously with constructors to open with new password or flags.
-Note: that any open method will call implictely the close() method.
+Note: that any open method will call implicitly the close() method.

 ```c++
 Zipper zipper("ziptest.zip", ...);